 - 1. Count to 60 to allow debris to finish falling after the shaking stops. - 2.
-Assess your immediate surroundings for dangers. (e.g. fallen wires).
-Stay away from exterior walls and heavy objects which may fall. - 3.
+Assess your immediate surroundings for dangers. (e.g., fallen wires).
+Stay away from exterior walls and heavy objects that may - 3.
 Proceed to pre-determined meeting location for Building Emergency Directors and Building Floor Wardens (e.g. at an open area that is a safe distance away from the building) and wait for Building Floor Wardens to report information about the earthquake, the evacuation, or about the building as required.
-The pre-determined meeting location for Building Emergency Directors and Building Floor Wardens is: Main Entrance (Outside the courtyard area) - Ensure all evacuation information is reported to the Building Emergency Director and then that information is relayed over to 1st Responders when they arrive (e.g. Fire, Police or Ambulance). - 5.
-Do not enter your building to evacuate occupants - 6.
-DO NOT ALLOW ANYONE TO ENTER THE BUILDING until the Fire Department or authorized UBC building officials give permission to do so.
+The pre-determined meeting location for Building Emergency Directors and Building Floor Wardens is: W. Robert Wyman Plaza, Memorial Road and Main Mall.